 Books: Search the library catalog for authors, titles, subjects, and other terms you’re interested in.
 You can easily limit searches by publication date/format of item (book, CD, etc.) by selecting the Advanced Search option.

-Journal Articles: From the Library’s homepage, click on Electronic Resources.
+Journal Articles: From the Library’s homepage, click on the Databases icon.
 If you are off campus you will have to log in to the Proxy Server

 Choose a database and search by one or more subjects, keywords, authors, titles or other search categories.Need help?
 Email firstname.lastname@example.org or view our instructional tutorials.